lucasktlee/posts/drafts/spa-covenants.md

 > would unreasonably interfere with the business or operations of the Company
 > or any of its Subsidiaries.

-The reality is that the purchaser(s) will need the cooperation of the target company’s management to facilitate
+The reality is that the purchaser(s) will need the cooperation of the target company’s management to facilitate the debt financing arrangements,<sup><a href="#fn05" id="fref05">5</a></sup> for example by assisting with the preparation of offering memoranda for the debt financing

 ### Exclusivity